Moses Isserles: Approach

-Isserles is perhaps best known for his halakhic works, chief among them his notes to the Shulchan Aruch by Yosef Karo.
-He is noted for his approach to customs (minhagim): "it should be remembered that R. Isserles did not regard the Jewish Minhag lightly.
+Isserles is perhaps best known for his halakhic works, chief among them are his glosses to the Shulchan Aruch by Yosef Karo.
+He is noted for his approach to customs (minhagim): "it should be remembered that R. Isserles did not regard the Jewish minhag lightly.
 On the contrary, he too expressed reverence and respect for it, and whenever possible endeavored to uphold it and also to explain its origin.
 Only, unlike many great Talmudic scholars, he refused to follow it blindly.
-When convinced of the unsound basis of a Minhag, he was ready to repudiate it regardless of its acceptance by the people."
+When convinced of the unsound basis of a minhag, he was ready to repudiate it regardless of its acceptance by the people."

 Furthermore: "The Talmud is, of course, the great reservoir to which R. Isserles turns as the first step in attempting to solve a problem.
 The question at hand is immediately referred to an identical or similar case in the Talmud.
 The second step is the weighing of the opinions of the ראשונים, i.e. Alfasi (רי”ף), Tosafists, Nachmanides, etc. expanding and explaining the text.
 The opinion of the majority is followed by R. Isserles and even Maimonides, whom he respected very highly, is disregarded if he was in the minority.
 After the Rishonim, R. Isserles proceeds to examine writings of אחרונים, i.e. Mordechai, Ashri and Tur, and the latter is followed especially when the Tosafists agree with him.
 At this point, the Responsa of still later authorities are cited extensively in accordance with the well-established principle of הלכה כבתרא, paying due attention even to the opinions of contemporaries and to customs of Polish Jewry which the ב”י omitted.
 Thus, Isserles, in his responsa as well as in the ד”מ and his commentary on the Shulchan Aruch, served as a supplement and offered his community the code of Law adjusted to its authorities, customs, and needs.
 He spread the “cloth” over the table prepared by his contemporary, the ב”י."

 Isserles, like Yosef Karo in the Shulchan Aruch, often quotes Kabbalistic sources and opinions in his various works, and writes of his great joy upon finding that his ruling concurred with what he later found written in the "words of the Zohar which were given at Sinai...".

-Writing to a friend who had become a rabbi in Germany, Moses Isserles expressed his preference for living in Poland over Germany: "You would be better off living with us in Poland on stale bread if need be, but safe".
+Writing to a friend who had become a rabbi in Germany, Isserles expressed his preference for living in Poland over Germany: "You would be better off living with us in Poland on stale bread if need be, but safe".

+Isserles was criticized by his contemporaries for studying philosophy, but defended himself by arguing that Aristotle had learned from Solomon and Socrates from Ahitophel and Assaf ha-Karki, citing Meir Aldabi.